 Physical health is just as important as mental health.
 Depression, anxiety, and stress are greatly reduced as endorphin levels increase from physical activity.
 Endorphins, chemicals produced by the brain and spinal cord, create feelings of happiness.

 The best part is that you don’t need a gym to keep physically fit.
 The internet provides an endless supply of home workouts to keep you in shape and help you stay sane.
 YouTube and Google are a couple of great starting points to accomplish this.
 If you’d rather join a gym, you can find many memberships priced fairly cheap.
-I belong to Planet Fitness, where rates are as low as $10 a month.

 Our physical health is one of the few things we have total control over.
 Keep your body happy, and your mental health will thank you!

 Also, remember to get adequate sleep.
 It’s advised that adults should get 7-9 hours of sleep per night.
-Combine healthy sleeping habits with physical exercise, and you will be a force to be reckoned with!

 5. Eat the Good Stuff.